eclipse-tractusx/pcf-exchange-kit/docs/page_adoption-view.md

 ![Scope of Catena-X Use Case](../resources/adoption-view/ScopeofCatena-XUseCase.png)

 The data for direct and indirect emissions will usually come from internal data sources, as these emission-shares are generated in the supplier's own production system.
 The upstream emissions ("Scope 3") can either be requested from the respective sub-supplier.
-Or it could be calculated, e.g., by using information from eco-databases.Putting all together, the transparency on the PCF for a given part or component is created through a cascade of top-to-bottom PCF requests, and a cascade of aggregated PCF data from bottom to top.
+Or it could be calculated, e.g., by using information from eco-databases.
+Putting all together, the transparency on the PCF for a given part or component is created through a cascade of top-to-bottom PCF requests, and a cascade of aggregated PCF data from bottom to top.

 ### Customer Journey "PCF Data Exchange"